How can I find available property or rental space?

 What types of businesses are eligible for City incentives?

-Businesses involved in Cleantech, Life Sciences, Infotech, Aviation or Aerospace, Homeland Security or Defense, and Financial or Professional Services are eligible to apply for incentives.
+Businesses involved in Qualified Target Industries, such as Cleantech, Life Sciences, Infotech, Aviation or Aerospace, Homeland Security or Defense, and Financial or Professional Services are eligible to apply for incentives.

 My business isn’t in the city of Ocala; can you assist me?